 the hip

-Healthcare professionals administer subcutaneous injections into the fatty tissue just below the skin and above the muscle tissue.
-They will use a smaller needle to give subcutaneous injections to ensure the medication enters the fatty tissue and not the muscle.
+Healthcare professionals administer subcutaneous injections into the fatty tissue just under the skin and above the muscle tissue.
+They will use a smaller needle to give subcutaneous injections to ensure that the medication enters the fatty tissue and not the muscle.

-Unlike muscle tissue, subcutaneous tissue has few blood vessels, according to a 2017 study.
-The presence of fewer blood cells allows the body to absorb the medication slowly over a period of time.
+Unlike muscle tissue, subcutaneous tissue has few blood vessels.
+This means the body can absorb the medication slowly over a period of time.

-Subcutaneous injections are less painful and less likely to have an adverse reaction such as an infection.
+Subcutaneous injections are less painful and less likely to cause an adverse reaction such as an infection.

-Intraosseous injections use a special needle to puncture the bone marrow in order to reach the veins.
+Intraosseous injections involve using a special needle to puncture the bone marrow to reach the veins.
 The bone marrow has a rich blood supply that connects straight to the circulatory system.

-Healthcare professionals typically reserve intraosseous injections for emergencies, when intravenous access proves difficult or impossible, according to a 2016 systematic review.
+Healthcare professionals typically reserve intraosseous injections for emergencies in which IV access is difficult or impossible.

-Healthcare professionals use intraosseous injection as the quickest way to give fluids, drugs, and blood products to patients in many emergency situations, such as:
+An intraosseous injection is the quickest way to administer fluids, drugs, and blood products in many emergency situations, such as:

-Healthcare professionals give intradermal injections just below the surface of the skin, creating a small bump called a bleb or wheal.
-The intradermal injection route has the longest absorption time of all the different types of injections, according to a guide to clinical procedures published in 2015.
+Healthcare professionals give intradermal injections just under the surface of the skin, where a small bump called a bleb or wheal will form after the injection.
+The intradermal injection route has the longest absorption time of all the types of injections.

 Healthcare professionals most commonly use body parts with little hair as intradermal injection sites.
-These areas typically include the inner surface of the forearm and the upper back, under the scapula.
-Additionally, the skin injection site should have no sores, rashes, moles, or scars.
+Examples include the inner surface of the forearm and the upper back, under the scapula.
+Additionally, the injection site should have no sores, rashes, moles, or scars.

 Any injection or vaccine can cause side effects.
-For the most part these are minor, such as a sore arm or a low grade fever.
-Minor side effects go away within a few days, according to the CDC.
+For the most part, these effects are minor, such as a sore arm or a low grade fever.
+Minor side effects typically go away within a few days, according to the CDC.

 persistent or severe pain at the injection site

-an abscess or collection of pus at the injection site
+an abscess (a buildup of pus under the skin at the injection site)

 damage to underlying tissues